Hulk Hogan: World Heavyweight Champion; feud with Alliance to End Hulkamania (1994–1996)

 Starting in March 1994, Hogan began making appearances on World Championship Wrestling (WCW) television, with interviewer Gene Okerlund visiting him on the set of Thunder in Paradise episodes.
 On June 11, 1994, Hogan officially signed with WCW in a ceremony that was held at Disney-MGM Studios.
-He was managed by Jimmy Hart.
+Jimmy Hart remained Hogan's manager.
 The next month, Hogan made his in-ring debut at Bash at the Beach defeating Ric Flair to win the WCW World Heavyweight Championship.
-His arrival was seen as a turning point for the company, bringing mainstream attention, increased pay-per-view sales, and new sponsorships.

-Afterwards Hogan continued feuding with Flair and later faced other top stars like The Butcher and Vader over the World Championship.
-He also reunited with Randy Savage, reforming the Mega Powers in WCW.
+Hogan's arrival was seen as a turning point for the company, bringing mainstream attention, increased pay-per-view sales, and new sponsorships.
+Afterwards, Hogan continued feuding with Flair and later faced other top stars like The Butcher and Vader over the WCW World Heavyweight Championship.
+Hogan also reunited with Randy Savage, reforming the Mega Powers in WCW.

-In September 1995, Hogan headlined the debut episode of WCW Monday Nitro, marking the beginning of the Monday Night Wars with WWF.
-He began wearing all black and feuded with The Dungeon of Doom, leading to a WarGames match at Fall Brawl where Hogan's team claimed victory.
-His 469-day title reign, the longest in the title's history, ended at Halloween Havoc after a disqualification loss to The Giant.
-The title was allowed to change hands under such circumstances due to a previously agreed contract clause, but the controversy led to the title being vacated.
-Hogan was unsuccessful in reclaiming the title at World War III, but would end his feud with The Giant with a cage match victory at SuperBrawl VI.
-In early 1996, he and Savage formed a team to battle The Alliance to End Hulkamania, defeating them at Uncensored in a Doomsday Cage match.
+In September 1995, Hogan headlined the debut episode of WCW Monday Nitro, marking the beginning of the Monday Night Wars with the WWF.
+Hogan feuded with the Dungeon of Doom, leading to a WarGames match at Fall Brawl where Hogan's team claimed victory.
+As the feud continued afterwards, Hogan began wearing all black and claimed he had crossed over to "the dark side."
+Hogan's 469-day title reign, the longest in the title's history, ended at Halloween Havoc after a disqualification loss to The Giant.
+During the event, Jimmy Hart also turned on Hogan and aligned himself with the Dungeon of Doom.
+On November 8, 1995, of Nitro, it was revealed that the title was allowed to change hands under such circumstances due to Hart secretly putting in an agreed contract clause, but the controversy led to the title being vacated.
+Despite this, Hogan was unsuccessful in reclaiming the title at World War 3.
+Hogan would have afterwards only have one more title shot during this period in his WCW run, against Ric Flair on the January 1, 1996, of Nitro, but would be unsuccessful in taking the belt from Flair due to Flair being disqualified; he would not get another title shot until the summer of 1996.
+Hogan would end his singles feud with The Giant with a cage match victory at SuperBrawl VI.
+In early 1996, Hogan and Savage formed a team to battle The Alliance to End Hulkamania, defeating them at Uncensored in a Doomsday Cage match.